-Just like breakouts on your face, the nice thing about breakout trading is that opportunities are pretty easy to spot with the naked eye!
+Just like breakouts on your face, the nice thing about breakout trading in forex is that opportunities are pretty easy to spot with the naked eye!
 Unlike the former, you don’t even have to look in the mirror!

 Once you start getting used to the signs of breakouts, you’ll be able to spot good potential trades fairly quickly.

 By now you should be accustomed to looking at charts and recognizing familiar patterns that indicate a reversal breakout.
 Here are just a few:

 - Head and Shoulders

 For more information check out our lesson on chart patterns.

 In addition to chart patterns there are several tools and indicators you can use to supplement your case for a reversal breakout.